cosmosgame/save-the-world/content/the-dream/_index.md

 We need a theory to help guide us.
 At a minimum this theory should have answers for questions like:

 * If you could go back in time and talk to a slave owner how would you convince them to change their mind about slavery?
 Seriously, how would you do it?
 Why do we think that the slave owner mindset ever changed?
 Has it really?
 * Why is that a Mormon in the U.S. Senate, Mitt Romney, was among the very, very few Republicans to oppose Trump.
 He was not a liberal nor did he suddenly start voting like one, but he courageously defied Trump anyways.
 Why is that?
 How do we encourage more of that?
-* What does it mean to get a liberal college education?
-Do college educated people look at the world in a different way than non college educated?
+* When we get a liberal college education does it change how we look at the world?
 Not everyone wants to go to college, how do we make room for those that don't?

 Can you see why it is vitally important to have better answers for those questions?
 And there are better answers.
 It is time we stopped blindly bumping into things.
 We need to turn on the lights.
 We need a map.